AlexNabokikh/nix-config/README.md

 This is what "dendritic" means in this repo.

+### The `_` Prefix Convention

+Files and directories starting with `_` are ignored by `import-tree`.
+This convention is used for non-module helper files that are imported explicitly by their parent module, such as:

+- `_hardware.nix` — NixOS hardware configuration (imported by the host's `default.nix`)
+- `_colors.nix`, `_plugins.nix` — helper data files (imported by their parent module)

 ## How To Read This Repo

 If you are reading this repo for the first time, use this order:

 1. `flake.nix`
-2. `hosts/default.nix`
-3. one real host, for example `hosts/energy/default.nix`
+2. one real host, for example `modules/hosts/energy/default.nix`
-4. a stack used by that host, for example `modules/stacks/hyprland.nix`
+3. a stack used by that host, for example `modules/stacks/hyprland.nix`
-5. the underlying modules pulled in by that stack
+4. the underlying modules pulled in by that stack

 That gives you the high-level picture before the details.